go-pluto/benchmark/README.md

 # benchmark

-Benchmark provides means to evaluate response time performance of pluto, Dovecot, and Gmail.
+Benchmark provides utilities to generate IMAP sessions and use them to benchmark pluto, Dovecot, and Gmail.